rexali/data-science/_posts/2019-08-15-The-Battle-of-Neighbourhood-Project.markdown

 ### 2.2 Data Understanding
-The data collected based on the data requirements above.
-The dataset is opened source dataset.
+The datasets are collected based on the data requirements above.
+The datasets are opened sourced datasets.
 The forms of the two neighbourhoods datasets are in comma separated values with '.csv' extensions.
 The third dataset is geojson of Toronto City with '.json' extension.
 The attributes or characteristics of the data are:
 * identity numbers,